 The fee for filing Form I-751 is $595, together with a biometric service fee of $85, making a total of $680.

-What is the process to renew an IR1 green card?
+How to renew an IR1 green card

 If you are a lawful permanent resident with a Form I-1551 green card that is valid for 10 years, you should seek to renew your card where it is due to expire within a period of 6 months.